rithvika1818/Login_Page/README.md

 # Login_Page
-Creating a login page with animated background using HTML and CSS
+Created a login page with animated background using HTML and CSS.
+The page is responsive and has functionalities like enabling remember me feature, forgotten password feature.